 Alta has advantages such as fewer tourists, slightly more stable inland weather and lower light pollution compared with some coastal destinations like Tromsø.

-A DSLR or mirrorless camera with manual settings, a wide-angle lens (f/2.8 or wider), tripod and extra batteries are recommended.
+A DSLR or mirrorless camera with manual settings, a wide-angle lens (f/2.8 or wider), a tripod and extra batteries are recommended.
 Also head out to dark skies away from town lights

 Conclusion